Big W (United Kingdom): Initial success

-As stores continued to open, the chain expanded further.
 In July 2000, the Coventry store trialed a packaged food range through a deal with the Booker Group, and in September, signed a three-year deal with Peacocks to sell their clothes in all Big W stores.
 On 12 October 2000, Kingfisher announced plans to extend Big W's grocery lineup by 2001, while beginning their first television advertising campaign for the chain, titled "Moving Home".
 At the same time, the next four stores in the chain, located in Stockton, Redruth, Bradford and Glasgow, would open between October and November.
+By December, Big W had become the first retail chain in the United Kingdom to break the £1 million barrier for a single week's sales for its Edinburgh and Coventry branches.